-The Department of Chemical and Biological Engineering continually strives to strengthen its standing as one of the leading teaching and research departments in the nation.
-We do this by expanding and innovating our programs, hiring outstanding instructors and researchers, providing state-of-the-art equipment and attracting the best and brightest students.
+Already acknowledged as a premier department - with exceptional students and teachers, and world-leading research - the CU Department of Chemical and Biological Engineering aspires to be widely-recognized as a top-ten chemical and biological engineering department in the US.
+Our vision to accomplish this includes expanding our most innovative programs, hiring outstanding instructors and researchers, providing state-of-the-art facilities, and attracting the best and brightest students.

 Your philanthropic support will help us continue our tradition of excellence and provide us with the resources needed to educate the engineering leaders of the future.